VidiHawk/dao-de-jing/src/content/mandarin/info.md

 #### 4. About the translation:

 Dao de Jing is one of my all-time favorite piece of ancient Chinese philosophy.
 Not fully satisfied with existing translations, I am proposing here a new translation in an format that facilitates learning.
 The Chinese version is written in simplified characters for the sake of modernity.

-I privileged a straight-forward translation aimed at learners that have limited knowledge of Taoist concepts.
+While many existing translations digress into fanciful spiritual interpretations, I privileged a straight-forward and close-to-the-original-text translation.
+I attempted to keep the translation as simple and logical as possible, in order to make it easier for learners that have limited knowledge of Taoist concepts.
+This will leave readers plenty of room to make their own interpretation.

 For those who want to dive deeper into the topic, <a href="https://terebess.hu/english/tao/_index.html" style="color:#bbc2fc">here is a database</a> with no less than 136 different translations of the Dao de Jing!